 - of ways to encourage local church financial support for the Association;

 - of the availability of opportunities of church liaison and deputation by the Association;

 - by providing information to the Association of any available relevant expertise within the churches that would be of value to the Association;

 - by informing the Association of the availability of suitable interviewees either in or visiting the listening area;

 - regarding assisting local country Christian groups seeking to obtain a community broadcasting licence

-And to support the Association by prayer and to encourage the local church assemblies to do so, and to generally liaise with the Christian community to ensure as far as possible that the needs of the public at large are brought to the attention of the Association.
+The Committee will also support the Association by prayer, encourage the local church assemblies to do so, and generally liaise with the Christian community to ensure as far as possible that the needs of the public at large are brought to the attention of the Association.